TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 _Typeclasses_ are a collection of types, characterized by the common _behaviour_. //methods ]

-The previous section describes how one writes functions based on the _shape_ of the objects.
-And that different types can have some aspects of their _shape_ in common. @code_of_Function_Extensionality tells us that there are other properties shared by elements of different types, which we call their _behaviour_.
+The previous section talked about grouping types together by the common _shape_ of the elements but @code_of_Function_Extensionality tells us that there are other properties shared by elements of different types, which we call their _behaviour_.
 By that we mean the functions that are defined for them.

 Typeclasses are how one expresses in haskell, what a collection of types looks like, and the way to do so is by defining the common functions that work for all of them.
 Some examples are:
 - `Eq`, which is the collection of all types for which the function *`(==)`* is defined.